VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Levan, which is located in Utah, got its name from "navel" which is levan spelt backwards.
-It was named this because it is in the center of Utah**
+- ⚡ Daily fun fact: **The oldest documented footwear found was a 8,000 year-old sandal found in a cave located in Missouri, USA**

 <h3 align="left">Connect with me:</h3>
 <p align="left">